Brett Maher (gridiron football): Denver Broncos

 On July 25, 2023, Maher signed with the Denver Broncos.
 Maher was released after the Broncos announced that they had traded for former Saints kicker Wil Lutz on August 29.

 Los Angeles Rams

 On August 30, 2023, the Los Angeles Rams signed Maher to their practice squad.
 Maher was elevated from the practice squad for the Rams opener against the Seattle Seahawks where he went 3-for-5 on field goals and was reverted to the practice squad after the game.
 He was promoted to the active roster on September 12, 2023.
 Maher was released on October 24, 2023, after missing three kicks in a loss to the Pittsburgh Steelers two days prior.

 On January 1, 2024, Maher was re-signed by the Rams after his replacement Lucas Havrisik struggled and was released.
 In the regular season finale against the 49ers, Maher missed on one of two extra point attempts.
+He finished the 2023 season converting 17 of 23 field goal attempts and 13 of 15 extra point attempts.
 Maher fared better in the Wild Card Round against the Lions, converting two extra point and all three field goal attempts during the narrow 24–23 road loss.